johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Non-Towered Airport Operations.md

 	3. Lack of awareness of other aircraft

+### Completion Standards
-### Completion StandardsClient should demonstrate knowledge of non-towered airport operations, including obtaining pre-flight information, airport markings, traffic pattern procedures, radio communications, and awareness of other aircraft.
+Client should demonstrate knowledge of non-towered airport operations, including obtaining pre-flight information, airport markings, traffic pattern procedures, radio communications, and awareness of other aircraft.

+### Required Homework
-**Required Homework:** None
+ None

-**Recommended Homework:**
+### Recommended Homework
 - [ ] Chair fly entry to non-towered airport from several directions and various wind

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*